homiedopie/beberlei.de/_sources/2012/08/13/oop_business_applications_entity_boundary_interactor.txt

 --------------------

-Thinking about the boundaries I came up with a library several month ago called `Context <https://github.com/beberlei/context>`_.
+Thinking about the boundaries I came up with a library several month ago called `Context <https://github.com/beberlei/context>`_, which I deprecated already (Reason below).
 It allows you to wrap calls to the model by some sort of proxy that transforms the request and response and also handles transactions and such.
 Loosly spoken this was actually some kind of AOP library, using the limited ways that PHP provides to implement AOP (magic ``__call`` proxies).

 With context you would do something like: